robertwachen/fritterbackend/README.md

 **Throws**

 - `403` if the user is already logged in
-- `400` if username or password is not in correct format format or missing in the req
+- `400` if username or password is not in correct format or missing in the req
 - `401` if the user login credentials are invalid

 #### `DELETE /api/users/session` - Sign out user